sumedhapaliwal/capstone-project-llm/README.md

 ### Plan
 - [x] Basic llm integrated music profiling with discovery feature (to adjust one's taste)
 - [x] Break down the process of profiling into agentic behaviour specializing respectively in *existing taste, exploration and provided rules*
-- [ ] Expand the database and populate user profile diversily and have multiple prompts tested to check which works better for agents
+- [x] Expand the database and populate user profile diversily and have multiple prompts tested to check which works better for agents
+- [x] Conversational playlist refiner.
+- [ ] Fix bugs in prompt manager and playlist refiner
+- [ ] Create video